cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 # CBOR Representations (application/dns+cbor)

-DNS messages are represented as CBOR arrays to minimize overhead.
+DNS messages in "application/dns+cbor" are represented as CBOR arrays to minimize overhead.
 All CBOR items used in this specification are of definite length.
 CBOR arrays that do not follow the length definitions of this or of follow-up specifications, MUST be silently ignored.
 CBOR arrays that exceed the message size provided by the transport, MUST be silently ignored.